sim4444/lab13/README.md

 I also examined the Terraform configuration inside the terraform/ directory to get familiar with the provider and infrastructure setup.

 ## S3 Bucket Creation
 I initially attempted to use the provided ./create-bucket script with the bucket name A01301238-bucket, but I encountered an error because AWS S3 bucket names must be lowercase.
-After identifying this issue, I corrected the bucket name to use all lowercase characters.
+After identifying this issue, I corrected the bucket name to use all lowercase characters 'labweek14-a01301238-bucket'.I named the bucket:

-Eventually, I decided to create the bucket using the AWS Console GUI to ensure proper configuration.
-I named the bucket:

 ```bash
 labweek14-a01301238-bucket